-, andWe ignore the effect of the beam-splitter and flat mirrors on the optical path.
-Propagation of the wave for D1 distance in the free space can be simulated by using the Rayleigh-Sommerfeld integral [1].
+Here, +z is the direction of propagation, x and y are perpendicular to the z axis in the standard convention, r=x2+y2, and w0 is the beam waist.
+We ignore the effect of the beam-splitter and the flat mirrors (on the optical path) on the laser.
+The effect of the propagation of the wave over a distance of D1 in free space can be calculated by using the Rayleigh-Sommerfeld integral [1].